boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/change-the-dashboard-parameter-value-in-url.md

 `<parameter1>=<value>&&<parameter>=<value>`

-Using the syntax, you can pass the dashboard parameter value in the URL as follows.
+By using the syntax, you can pass the dashboard parameter value in the URL as follows.

 `https://<servername>/dashboards/<dashboardid>/<category>/<dashboardname>?&&<parameter1>=<value1>&&<parameter2>=<value2>`